soterous/eztc/README.md

 ## Dev

 EZTC is built with Node.js tools.
 Install npm, node and the like then once you clone run `npm install` to download all dependencies.

-## Before Deploy
-There's unused crap in db.php that must be deleted.
-It's marked.